 Telecommuters are a relatively large percentage of the workforce: 7.35% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small town, Schoharie - Central Bridge does not have a public transit system used by locals to get to and from work.
+Schoharie - Central Bridge is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Schoharie - Central Bridge overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Schoharie - Central Bridge, 24.34% have at least a bachelor's degree.